 Collecting quotes from multiple providers is one of the easiest ways to get the best rates on auto insurance.
-When looking for the lowest rate, make sure you are not sacrificing the coverage you require by going for the cheapest cost.
+When looking for the lowest rate, it may help to consider customer service, financial strength and coverage options so that you are not sacrificing qualities you care about in an insurer for the cheapest cost.

 - $100,000 bodily injury liability per person